 Like much of former French Indochina, Luang Prabang maintains colonial charm with a distinctly Asian vibe.
 Mopeds and bikes are the preferred means of transport for locals and many tourists, and tuk tuks and songthaews are easy to come by to get around.
 Also located on the Mekong River and surrounded by mountains, Luang Prabang is beautiful as well as historic.

-Kyle and I spent much of our time in Luang Prabang exploring the delicious Asian and French foods, coffees, and other sorts of beverages that the city had to offer.
+We spent much of our time in Luang Prabang exploring the delicious Asian and French foods, coffees, and other sorts of beverages that the city had to offer.
 We walked through a very busy night market selling souvenirs of all sorts, as well as various fruit juices and snacks.
 Mostly, though, we just enjoyed being in the quiet outdoors, particularly welcome after the more raucous town of Vang Vieng.

 By far my favorite experience in Luang Prabang was our trip to Tat Kuang Si, which I’ve seen described as Laos’ “most spectacular waterfall”.
 I haven’t seen all the Laotian waterfalls, but this one certainly deserved the top-shelf adjective.
 Even young monks were playing in the water!